jfrank-code/SentryML/README.md

 5. **Mitigates actively** — blocks offending IPs via `iptables` (Linux), with an automatic software-level fallback (in-process filtering) if `iptables` is unavailable.
 6. **Alerts externally** — dispatches structured JSON to a configured webhook (Discord/Slack-compatible) via `urllib.request`.
 7. **Persists state** — blocked IPs and the anonymization salt survive restarts (`sentry_state.json`), so hashes stay consistent across sessions.
 8. **Serves a live web dashboard** (optional, `--web`) — a zero-dependency alternative to the terminal UI: `http.server` streams detection events over Server-Sent Events to a vanilla HTML/CSS/JS frontend (no Flask, no Socket.IO, no React, no CDN).
+The dashboard includes **Pause/Resume** and **Reset** controls (`POST /pause`, `/resume`, `/reset`, `GET /status`) — essential for a long-lived deployment, since the engine otherwise never stops generating synthetic traffic.
 Judges can open one URL and watch the engine detect and mitigate threats live, no terminal access needed.

 ---